rusefi/rusefi_documentation/HOWTO/HOWTO-Update-Firmware.md

 For more about DFU see [HOWTO-DFU](HOWTO-DFU)

 ST-LINK is an advanced mode of firmware update which requires ST-LINK device, either external, or built-in like on Discovery/Nucleo board.

+## Update TunerStudio Definition

+Once you have updated your firmware, you also need to update your TunerStudio definition so it is able to communicate properly.

+You can find the .ini file in the USB storage device that rusEFI board presents to your computer, or in the [rusEFI bundle](Download).
+The former is preferable, as it ensures that you have the correct version for the firmware that is installed on your board.